Chess.com

 Chess.com is an internet chess server.
-It is the largest chess platform in the world, the site operates on a freemium model in which some features are available for free, and others are available via subscription.
+The largest chess platform in the world, the site operates on a freemium model in which some features are available for free, and others are available via subscription.
 Users can play live online chess against other users in daily, rapid, blitz, or bullet time controls, with a number of chess variants available.
 Additionally, the platform offers play against chess engines, computer analysis, chess puzzles, and teaching resources.

-Chess.com announced that it reached 100 million users on December 16, 2022, and had about 11 million daily active users as of April 2023.
+According to Chess.com, they reached 250 million members around February 27, 2026, and had about 11 million daily active users as of April 2023.
 Chess.com has hosted online tournaments, including Titled Tuesdays, the PRO Chess League, the Speed Chess Championships, PogChamps, Online Chess Olympiads, and computer vs computer events.
+The site has 268.6 million members as of July 4, 2026.

 History

 Founding

 The domain Chess.com was set up in 1995 by Aficionado, a company based in Berkeley, California, to sell Chess Mentor, a chess-tutoring app.
-In 2005, Internet entrepreneur Erik Allebest and partner Jarom "Jay" Severson, who met as undergraduate students at Brigham Young University, bought the domain name and assembled a team of software developers to redevelop the site as a chess portal.
+In 2005, Internet entrepreneur Erik Allebest and partner Jarom "Jay" Severson, who met as undergraduate students at Brigham Young University, bought the domain name, and Aficionado moved to chessmentor.com.
+Erik and Jay assembled a team of software developers to redevelop the site as a chess portal.
 The site was relaunched in 2007 with heavy campaigning and promotion on social media.

 Two years later, Chess.com acquired a similar chess social networking site, chesspark.com.
 In October 2013, it acquired the Amsterdam-based chessvibes.com, a chess news site founded and operated by Dutch chess journalist Peter Doggers.
 Chessvibes continued to cover chess tournaments in a digital setting.